 We create affordable homes and advance equitable housing across Minnesota

-Here’s what our interfaith collaborative has been able to accomplish by working together:
+Here’s what our community has accomplished by working together:

 • We provided hundreds of affordable homes across over 20 buildings in the Twin Cities metro for low and extremely low-income individuals and families.